shanshan-53/leetcode/README.md

 	* (Easy)   2037.
 Minimum Number of Moves to Seat Everyone
 * 2022/03/06 (Sun.)
 	* (Medium) 1409.
 Queries on a Permutation With Key
+	* (Easy)   1290.
+Convert Binary Number in a Linked List to Integer
 * 2022/03/09 (Wed.)
 	* (Mediun) 797.
 All Paths From Source to Target
 	* (Medium) 1877.
 Minimize Maximum Pair Sum in Array